 If the draft had used the word marginalia, then I think the definition of

-navelement with appropriate CSS to shift it to the side?
-Then we could use asides as footnotes and annotations [although that may be covered bycomment?????]Comment by bruce at
+element with appropriate CSS to shift it to the side?
+Then we could use asides as footnotes and annotations [although that may be covered bycomment

 The thing is that none of the menus at the side of this site is really an aside.
 They’re all navs, and it doesn’t matter whether they relate to the main content of the page.
 So as Oli says, you could just position the nav and semantically stick them all in a generic div [or a overarching nav?].
 Is that not right?
 Or will the browser treat the aside differently to a nav, making it more appropriate?
 Basically, is everybody agreeing with the semantics?